scurry222/holberton-system_engineering-devops/0x19-postmortem/README.md

 00:06 - ticket was responded by junior developer Scout Curry.

 00:10 - `ps auxf` shown that processes are running.
-Tests with `strace` testing starts.
+Testing with attaching `strace` to process IDs starts.

 00:25 - after attaching `strace` to apache2 process and sending a simple get request to the server, one of the php files returned a `-1 ENOENT` error.
 The php file was referred to by `phpp`.